Skip to content

 git push -u origin feature/new-feature

-gh pr create --title "feat: add new feature" --body "Description"
+gh pr create --base staging --title "feat: add new feature" --body "Description"

 gh pr merge --squash